First Affiliated Hospital of Zhejiang University School of Medicine

-The First Affiliated Hospital of Zhejiang University School of Medicine (FAHZU) (浙江大學醫學院附屬第一醫院 (浙江大学医学院附属第一医院, Zhèjiāng Dàxué Yīxuéyuàn Fùshǔ Dìyī Yīyuàn)), also known as the First Hospital of Zhejiang Province, is the oldest affiliated hospital of Zhejiang University.
+The First Affiliated Hospital of Zhejiang University School of Medicine (FAHZU) (浙江大学医学院附属第一医院), also known as the First Hospital of Zhejiang Province, is the oldest affiliated hospital of Zhejiang University.
 Founded in 1947, FAHZU has developed into a top Class A tertiary hospital in China and a National Medical Center integrating health care, medical education, scientific research and preventative care.

 History

 On November 1, 1947, the Affiliated Hospital of National Chekiang University (Note: "Chekiang" is the old Romanization of "浙江", now commonly called "Zhejiang" according to Pinyin transcription.)
 School of Medicine was established by Professor Zhu Kezhen, president of the University.
 The first president of the hospital was Professor Wang Jiwu.
 At that time, the hospital had only 65 beds and was called the "Lane Hospital".

 In February 1952, the Zhejiang Provincial College of Medicine and the National Chekiang University School of Medicine were merged to form Zhejiang Medical College.
 In April 1964, Zhejiang Medical College was promoted to Zhejiang Medical University.

 In 1998, together with Zhejiang Medical University, the hospital was merged with the former Zhejiang University and four other schools to form the new Zhejiang University.

 In 1999 the hospital was officially renamed the "First Affiliated Hospital of Zhejiang University School of Medicine" (also known as Zhejiang Provincial First Hospital).

 In December 2004, the former Hangzhou Railway Central Hospital was merged into the First Affiliated Hospital.